Create and deploy marketing pages

 The marketing-page feature described in this topic requires that you have a Dynamics 365 Portal associated with your Dynamics 365 Marketing instance.
 If your admin chose to install Marketing without a portal, then the features described in this topic won't be available to you.
 If you attempt to go live with a marketing page without having a portal available, you'll be alerted to the issue and offered a chance to install a portal if you like (admin privileges required).
 For details about how to create landing pages without using a portal (or in addition to the portal), see Integrate with landing pages on external websites.

 Note, however, that a simple default subscription centre is available even if you don't have a portal.
-This page is hosted by your Dynamics 365 Marketing server and can be customised using the features described in this topic.
+This page is hosted by your Dynamics 365 Marketing server and can be customized using the features described in this topic.
 More information: The default subscription centre.

 Overview: How to create a new marketing page and go live